triggermesh/docs/docs/sources/awssns.md

 - [**DeliveryPolicy**][sns-delivery-policy]: Delivery policy to define how Amazon SNS retries the delivery of messages to HTTP/S endpoints.

+For details on authenticating with AWS, please take a look at our [dedicated guide on AWS credentials](../guides/credentials/awscredentials.md).

 Events produced have the following attributes:

 * type `com.amazon.sns.notification`